pjakiela/ECON523/exercises/E5-TWFE.md

 The variable `fpe_year`
 indicates the year in which a given country made primary schooling free to all eligible children.
 Malawi was the first country in the data set that eliminated primary school fees (in 1994), while Namibia was the last (in 2013).
-The countries in the data set and the timing of school fee elination is summarized in the table below.
+The countries in the data set and the timing of school fee elimination are summarized in the table below.

 ID|Country|Implementation of Free Primary Education --|-------|----------------------------------------